nimterop/nimterop/README.md

 ## Credits

 Nimterop depends on [tree-sitter](http://tree-sitter.github.io/tree-sitter/) and all licensing terms of [tree-sitter](https://github.com/tree-sitter/tree-sitter/blob/master/LICENSE) apply to the usage of this package.
 The tree-sitter functionality is pulled and wrapped using nimterop itself.

+Thank you to all the [contributors](https://github.com/nimterop/nimterop/graphs/contributors), issue submitters, various people in [#nim](irc://freenode.net/nim) and users for helping improve Nimterop over the years.

 ## Feedback